 On April 15, 1912, the Titanic sank.
 It struck an iceberg the night before.
-Among the 1,514 lives lost were millionaires John Jacob Astor IV, Benjamin Guggenheim and Isa Strauss, vocal opponents of the Federal Reserve Act.
+1,514 lives were lost, including millionaires John Jacob Astor IV, Benjamin Guggenheim and Isa Strauss, all of whom were vocal opponents of the Federal Reserve Act.

-During the Civil War, Republican President Abraham Lincoln passed an emergency income tax to help fund the Union.
+During the Civil War, Republican President Abraham Lincoln passed an emergency "revenue" income tax to raise $750 million to help fund the Union.
 It was repealed in 1873.

 Justice Field continued: "It is the same in essential character as that of the English income statute of 1691, which taxed Protestants at a certain rate, Catholics, as a class, at double the rate of Protestants, and Jews at another and separate rate."

-With World War I threatening, Democrat President Woodrow Wilson thought reducing tariff taxes on imports between countries would ease tensions and bring world peace.
-Wilson proposed replacing tariff revenue with an income tax on the wealthy, passed in 1913 with the 16th Amendment.
+With the emergency of World War I threatening, Democrat President Woodrow Wilson naively thought there would be world peace if tariff taxes between countries were eliminated.
+Wilson proposed replacing the lost tariff revenue with an income tax on the wealthy.
+This was passed in 1913 with the 16th Amendment.

-Originally, the income tax was a one percent tax on the top one percent richest people – a “soak the rich” tax intended for industrialists Rockefeller, Carnegie, Vanderbilt, Fisk, Flagler, Gould, Harriman, Mellon, J.P.
+Originally, the income tax was a one percent tax on the top one percent richest people.
+It was a type of "soak-the-rich" tax only intended for industrialists such as Rockefeller, Carnegie, Vanderbilt, Fisk, Flagler, Gould, Harriman, Mellon, J.P.
 Morgan and Schwab.
-These industrialists avoided the income tax by transferring assets into tax-exempt charitable and educational foundations, such as the Rockefeller Foundation and Carnegie Foundation.
+Industrialists strategically avoided paying the income tax by transferring their assets into tax-exempt charitable and educational foundations, such as the Rockefeller Foundation and Carnegie Foundation.

-This tax-exempt category had previously been for churches, which provided social welfare through: hospitals, medical clinics, orphanages, schools, soup kitchens, where they cared for orphans, widows, maimed soldiers, prisoners, unwed mothers, widows, shut-ins, homeless, juvenile delinquents and immigrants.
+This tax-exempt category had previously been for churches, which historically were the providers of social welfare through their: hospitals, medical clinics, orphanages, schools, soup kitchens, where they cared for orphans, widows, maimed soldiers, prisoners, unwed mothers, widows, shut-ins, homeless, juvenile delinquents and immigrants.

-In 1942, with World War II, Democrat President Franklin Roosevelt increased and expanded the federal income tax with “the greatest tax bill in American history,” and instituted paycheck withholding.
+In 1942, with World War II, Democrat President Franklin Roosevelt increased and expanded the federal income tax with "the greatest tax bill in American history," even instituting paycheck withholding.

 John F. Kennedy stated April 20, 1961: "In meeting the demands of war finance, the individual income tax moved from a selective tax imposed on the wealthy to the means by which the great majority of our citizens participate in paying."